HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Hierarchical Uniform Manifold Approximation and Projection (HUMAP)

-Unlike previous approaches, our technique has the advantage that users control the number of data points in each hierarchy level.
-Users set the number of data points in a hierarchy level by specifying the number of landmarks on the level $i$ ($|H^i|$).
-During the Monte Carlo execution, we store the random walk endpoints and select as landmarks the $|H^i|$ most visited data points.
+Unlike previous approaches~\cite{Pezzotti2016, Kuchroo2020}, users have control over the number of data points in each hierarchy level, making it easier to experiment with datasets with varying characteristics (e.g., cluster density)---though other threshold-based approaches can be used~\cite{Pezzotti2016}.
+By specifying the number of landmarks on level $i$ ($|H^i|$), users control the number of data points in a hierarchy level.
+We store the random walk endpoints and choose the $|H^i|$ most frequented data points as landmarks during the Monte Carlo simulation.